Codium-ai/pr-agent/docs/docs/installation/locally.md

 To run PR-Agent locally, you first need to acquire two keys:

 1. An OpenAI key from [here](https://platform.openai.com/api-keys){:target="_blank"}, with access to GPT-4 (or a key for other [language models](https://qodo-merge-docs.qodo.ai/usage-guide/changing_a_model/), if you prefer).
 2. A personal access token from your Git platform (GitHub, GitLab, BitBucket) with repo scope.
-GitHub token, for example, can be issued from for example [here](https://github.com/settings/tokens){:target="_blank"}
+GitHub token, for example, can be issued from [here](https://github.com/settings/tokens){:target="_blank"}

 ## Using Docker image